kura-labs-org/EKS_ASGMT/README.md

 <h2>Instructions</h2>

+All the Instructions are in the pdf, so, the button instructions here will briefly explain what is going on instead.

 We set up two yaml files:

 ---First Yaml File -Build two replica nodes that will hold the nginx services and expose port 80 on the front

 ---Second Yaml file -Utilize a nodePort service to connect the nodes to the open world to the a random internal port that is open on each node.
 Usually this is in the 3xxxx